Luca97Cuomo/sna-project/README.md

 ```

 As the middle term Exercise 1 and Exercise 2, you can analyze a specific
-model, for example `randomG`, by leaving only the following lines into the `main` function
+model, for example `randomG`, by leaving only the following lines into the `main` function.

 ```python